3ngin3-dev/til/discord/overlay-pinning.md

 ![Pin](../images/click-pin.png)

 At this point, the opacity control becomes available.
+Click on it.

 ![Opacity](../images/opacity-control.png)